 - To keep your rights, you have to make a written response to just about every court paper you get from the landlord or the landlord's lawyer.

 - Everything that requires a written answer or response has a deadline.
 It can be as short as five days or as long as 30 days.
 Do not wait to ask for help.

 - The worst thing you can do is ignore court papers.
 It is far easier to prevent an eviction and to hold on to your right to tell your side of the story if you deal with it and call for help immediately.

 - Read our pages about the Notice to Terminate Tenancy and the Court Process: Steps in an Eviction Case.

 - Evictions and legal rights can be hard to understand.
-Ask for legal advice for the eviction process.
+See where you may be able to get legal advice.